Bylaws

 The Board of Directors has the authority to hold meetings by conference call or other remote means as long as all participants can hear each other and participate simultaneously.
 Such communication requires that the names of all participants are divulged to all participants.

-Any Director failing to attend two consecutive meetings of the Board of Directors, or failing to attend meetings in their entirety without good reason, shall, at the option of two-thirds (2/3) of the Directors of the Board, surrender his membership on said Board.
+Any Director failing to attend two consecutive meetings of the Board of Directors, or failing to attend meetings in their entirety without good reason, shall be considered for a program of remediation approved by the Board of Directors.

-Notification of regular and special meetings may be conducted by electronic means.
+Notification of regular and special meetings may be distributed by electronic means.

 The officers of the Academy shall be a President, a President-elect, a Secretary, a Treasurer, and the Immediate Past President (each, an “Officer” and collectively, the “Officers”)

-The President-elect, Secretary, and Treasurer shall be elected by the fellow membership at the annual elections of the Academy.
+The President-elect, Secretary, and Treasurer shall be elected by the fellow and sustaining membership at the annual elections of the Academy.
 Each Officer shall hold office until the Officer resigns or is removed or is otherwise disqualified to serve, or until their successor shall be elected and qualified, whichever occurs first.
-The term of office for President and President-elect shall be one (1) year, effective for the term of office beginning July 1, 1996.
+The term of office for President-Elect shall be three years with automatic succession to President after one year and Immediate Past President after two years.
 The term of office for the Secretary and Treasurer shall be two (2) year terms.
 The term of office for Secretary shall begin in odd-numbered years and the term of office for Treasurer shall begin in even-numbered years.

-1. The President shall be the chief executive officer of Academy and shall, subject to the control of the Board of Directors, supervise and control the affairs of the Academy and the activities of the Officers.
-The President shall perform all duties incident to the office and such other duties as may be required by law, by the Articles of Incorporation, or by the Board of Directors.
+1. The President (chief executive officer) shall be subject to the control of the Board of Directors, supervise and control the affairs of the Academy and the activities of the Officers.
+The President shall perform all duties incidental to the office and such other duties as may be required by law, by the Articles of Incorporation, by these bylaws, by the Administrative Policy, or by the Board of Directors.
 The President shall preside at all meetings of the Board of Directors and at all meetings of the members, assuring the integrity of governance.
 Except as otherwise expressly provided by law, by the Articles of Incorporation, or by the Bylaws, the President shall, in the name of the Academy, execute such deeds, mortgages, bonds, contracts, checks, or other instruments which may from time to time be authorized by the Board of Directors.

 Keep or cause to be kept, at the principal office of the Academy and at such other place(s) as the Board may determine, a record of minutes of all meetings of the Directors, and, if applicable, meetings of committees of Directors and of members, recording therein the time and place of holding, whether regular or special, how called, how notice thereof was given, the names of those present or represented at the meeting, and the proceedings thereof.